-There are 12 names in this directory beginning with the letter S.
+There are currently 18 names in this directory beginning with the letter S.

 has a Ph.D. in cultural anthropology.
 She is currently doing research and consulting work for environmental NGOs in Chișinău, Moldova.
 Her research focuses on environmental activism in Moldova and Romania, and she has presented the results of her work at the annual meetings of the American Anthropological Association, the American Ethnological Society, the Association for Political and Legal Anthropology, and the Society for Applied Anthropology.

 is Associate Professor at the King’s University College, Edmonton, Canada.
 His main publications include A Short History of Soviet Socialism (London: UCL Press, 1999) and Brezhnev Reconsidered (edited with E. Bacon, Palgrave, 2002).